ThomasChen98/openpi/examples/h1_control_client/TRAINING_PIPELINE.md

 1. Waits for a policy server to signal new weights are ready
 2. Runs the policy while recording data
 3. Allows human corrections in damping mode
-4. Labels data with "advantage" annotations for training
-5. Syncs data to a remote server for retraining
+4. Syncs data to a remote server for retraining

 ```
 ┌─────────┐     ┌───────┐     ┌───────────┐     ┌──────────┐